w3f/polkadot-wiki/docs/learn-registrar.md

 sidebar_label: How to use W3F Registrar
 ---

+> **Warning**: The beta version of the new registrar service is available at
+> https://registrar.web3.foundation/.
+The service as described in this guide is currently halted
+> and will be deprecated soon.

 An on-chain identity is a good way to build up your reputation and let the community know more about you if you plan on running a validator or being a councilor.
 Web3 Foundation provides a registrar service in the Kusama and Polkadot networks that only charges a small fee (0.04 KSM) on Kusama, and